-The regasification capacity at Tilbury (150 MMcf/day) would provide Capacity of gas required to meet the Lower Mainland design day load (871 MMcf/day).
-It is insufficient to support the daily Lower Mainland load on most days of the year, with the greatest shortfall occurring during the winter months.
+13 The regasification capacity at Tilbury (150 MMcf/day) would provide only 17 percent of gas 14 required to meet the Lower Mainland design day load (871 MMcf/day).
+It is insufficient to support the daily Lower Mainland load on most days of the year, with the greatest shortfall 15 16 occurring during the winter months.
+In the event of a "no-flow" event on the pipelines feeding 17 FEI's Lower Mainland system (i.e., where on-system LNG is the only supply resource available) 18 occurring during months where load exceeds Tilbury's regasification capacity, most of the 19 system load would have to be shed in very short order to maintain adequate pressure on the 20 system to avoid hydraulic collapse.